Major Work Activity B – Performs fabrication

 damper operation is verified according to orientation and blade movement |

-Range of Variables
+Range of Variables (include, but not limited to)

-- hardware includes: quadrant arms, linkages, ball joints
+- hardware: quadrant arms, linkages, ball joints

 Knowledge